betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Official Publisher's Version](https://doi.org/10.1145/2980179.2982429)
     * [Project Page](https://cs.dartmouth.edu/~wjarosz/publications/muller16efficient.html)

-    External project from Disney Research Studios, ETH Zürich, and Dartmouth College, inspired in part by production problems encountered at Disney Animation related to rendering things like sand, snow, etc. This technique uses shell transport functions to accelerate path traced rendering of massive assemblies of grains.
+    External project from DisneyResearch\|Studios, ETH Zürich, and Dartmouth College, inspired in part by production problems encountered at Disney Animation related to rendering things like sand, snow, etc. This technique uses shell transport functions to accelerate path traced rendering of massive assemblies of grains.
 [Thomas Müller](https://tom94.net) implemented an experimental version of this technique in Hyperion, along with an interesting extension for applying the shell transport theory to volume rendering.

 18. **Practical Path Guiding for Efficient Light-Transport Simulation**